Divyesh-Thakar/E-commerce-Shopping-Cart/README.md

 # E-commerce-Shopping-Cart

-This is a E-commerce Shopping Cart using Java language i also used OOP's concept
+This is a E-commerce Shopping Cart using Java language.
+I also used OOP's concept.